 "We have our standard tours, however, if a school group have specific requirements or learning objectives we can work with these groups to tailor our tour to meet their needs.
 To arrange this we need plenty of advanced notice so that our team can be as creative as possible with their ideas, and have them approved by the group leader.

 Can you cater for SEN Schools at Runway Visitor centre?

 "Of course!
 We actively encourage all groups to come visit us, we really can cater for all!

-If you are interested in hearing a bit more about how Runway Visitor Park can help you with planning your next school trip then why not get in touch here.
+If you are interested in hearing a bit more about how Runway Visitor Park can help you with planning your school's next Workshop then why not get in touch here.

 Runway Visitor Park